rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MM: The frozen realm work is specifically targetting to deal with the issue Allen's raising (it's called an identity discontinuity).
 Most existing JS code and legacy libraries are not built to work smoothly between realms.
 And that will remain the case because it's conceptually difficult.
 Frozen realm is a way to use a single realm where you have multiple protection domains and global scopes all sharing the single realm.
 Frozen realms is an extension of the realms work which solves this problem.

-AWB: so that sounds like one way to do it.
+AWB: So that sounds like one way to do it.
 Part of whta I'm wondering is that your are almost there an people are going to trip over that, and maybe some minor tweaks might address that.  e.g., If jquery is shared at the parsed module levle, then you get most of the sharing efficiency without the complexity.

 DH: I definitely believe there's a lot we can do at parseModule to share the work you do.